syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Manipulation.md

 </td></tr>
 </table>

-> Note: By default AddNewRowPosition is set as “None”.
+N> By default AddNewRowPosition is set as “None”.
 The following table describes you the event that participates in AddNewRow.

 _AddNewRow Event Table_